lxtGH/Fast_Seg/readme.md

 ## News!!

-Checkout our Fast Segmentation Framework in [SFSegNets](https://github.com/lxtGH/SFSegNets).
+Check out our Fast Segmentation Framework in [SFSegNets](https://github.com/lxtGH/SFSegNets).
 SFNet-ECCV-2020, SFNet-Lite, IJCV-2023

 # What is the purpose of this repo?
-This repo aims to do experiments and verify the idea of fast semantic segmentation and this repo also provide some fast models.
+This repo aims to do experiments and verify the idea of fast semantic segmentation, and this repo also provides some fast models.

-Our ICnet implementation achieves **74.5% mIoU** which is **5%** point higher than orginal paper. !!!!!
+Our ICnet implementation achieves **74.5% mIoU**, which is **5%** point higher than the original paper. !!!!!
 Here: [model](https://drive.google.com/open?id=1A6z87_GCHEuKeZfbGpEvnkZ0POdW2Q_U)

 # Another Link For Accurate Seg:
-[GALD-net](https://github.com/lxtGH/GALD-Net) provides some state-of-art accurate methods implementation.
+[GALD-net](https://github.com/lxtGH/GALD-Net) provides some state-of-art accurate methods of implementation.

 # Model Zoo (Updating)
-1. ICNet:ICnet for real-time semantic segmentation on high-resolution images.
+1. ICNet: ICnet for real-time semantic segmentation on high-resolution images.
 ECCV-2018, [paper](https://arxiv.org/abs/1704.08545)
 2. DF-Net: Partial Order Pruning: for Best Speed/Accuracy Trade-off in Neural Architecture Search.CVPR-2019, [paper](https://arxiv.org/abs/1903.03777)
 3. Bi-Seg: Bilateral segmentation network for real-time semantic segmentation.ECCV-2018, [paper](https://arxiv.org/pdf/1808.00897.pdf)
 4. DFA-Net: Deep feature aggregation for real-time semantic segmentation.CVPR-2019,[paper](https://arxiv.org/abs/1904.02216)